 Quilts are great for use as a bedspread, a throw, and if you aren’t too worried about cleaning it, even a picnic blanket.
-Usually filled with a lightweight material for insulation and comfort, they can usually be used year-round, especially if they are made of a material that breathes, such as cotton.
+Usually lined with a lightweight material for insulation and comfort, they can be used year-round, especially if they are made of a material that breathes, such as cotton.

 Some blankets are filled with small weights that create a soothing effect in some users.
 The pressure can stimulate the production of feel-good hormones and help relax those with anxiety.
 These blankets may help you sleep, but they tend to get hotter than the average blanket.

 Heated blankets can be great for soothing cramps and warming you up on a cool day, however, not every model is meant to be slept with.
 Before relying on a heated blanket to keep you warm all night, make sure you read the user manual to avoid a fire hazard.

 Find out more: Top Rated Electric Blankets of 2020